rferris/ansman/README.md

 AnsMan sets out to make running playbooks simpler.
 Rather than manually write overly long Ansible commands, simply run ansman.

+## Installation
+Copy/symlink ansman to somewhere in your path.

 ## Features
 - Run project from anywhere.
 Ansman can save a list of known projects.
 - Easily install ansible and dependencies.